 - Steve Sampson - Treasurer - expertise in charity accounting

-- Beckie Cooper - expertise in nursing and housing
+- Beckie Cooper - expertise in nursing and the housing sector

 - Duncan Tree - expertise in policy and the voluntary sector

-- Mary Munday - expertise in mental health and prisons
+- Gary Rogerson - expertise in finance and law